 Smaller red blood cells are produced.

-The iron profile study includes the following tests:
+The iron profile often includes the following tests:

-Iron in blood: measures the amount of free iron in blood.
+Iron: measures the amount of circulating iron molecules in blood.
 May be affected by recent intake of iron through diet or supplement.

-Transferrin: Transferrin is the protein that transports iron to red blood cells or body iron stores.
+Transferrin: the protein that transports iron to red blood cells or body iron stores.

-Ferritin: Ferritin is the protein that stores iron in the liver and spleen.
+Ferritin: the protein that stores iron in the liver and spleen.
 Its decrease indicates iron deficiency.

 For more information about iron and pregnancy specifically, click here.